juju/docs/src/en/charms-bundles.md

 containers, and as a result, all network interfaces connected to those machines were bridged by default.
-Subsequently, bundles created before the release of Juju 2.1 might have assumed that a container has access to all of the same spaces as the host machine and will no longer deploy cleanly.
+Subsequently, bundles created before the release of Juju 2.1 might have assumed that a container has access to all of the same spaces as the host machine and may no longer deploy cleanly with Juju.

 These bundles will need to be updated to be more specific about the bindings required.
 This allows the operator to specify exactly which charm